Find out about social media age restrictions for Australians under 16. Learn more

 Online safety tips for your child

-Regularly check your child’s devices to make sure they’re safe, including their phones, tablets, computers, fitness trackers, smart watches, headphones, earbuds and toys that use location services or GPS.
+Explore our parental controls page for tips on how to do this with common devices, apps and platforms.
 If your child spends time with the abuser, small tracking devices could also be hidden in things such as their bags, clothes or toys.
-Be especially careful of anything new the abuser has given your child and insists they take with them when they return to your care.
+Be careful of anything new they’re given by the abuser when they return to your care.

 • Help them restrict who can see their location.
 Adjust the settings on social media, gaming accounts, messaging services and other apps to show a rough location rather than a specific address.
-You could also suggest they disable location services while not using the app, or turn them off completely.
+You could also suggest they disable location services while not using the app or turn them off completely.
 Find out how to adjust location settings on different apps and accounts in The eSafety Guide.

 Find out more about how to protect your location information.